aihpi/sketch2image/README.md

 ## Features

 - **Intuitive Drawing Interface**: Built with Excalidraw for a natural drawing experience
-- **Style Selection**: Choose from multiple visual styles for your generated images
+- **Style Selection**: Choose from multiple visual styles for your generated images (Photorealistic, Anime, Oil Painting, Watercolor, and Detailed Sketch)
-- **Real-time Processing**: Watch as your sketches are transformed into detailed images
 - **Responsive Design**: Works on tablets and desktop devices
+- **GPU Acceleration**: Utilizes NVIDIA GPUs when available for faster image generation

 ## Technology Stack